 What is the Apprentice Trailblazer Initiative?

-The Apprentice Trailblazer Initiative is designed to create a national network of diverse apprentices and apprenticeship graduates (graduates) of all ages and backgrounds to feature their stories and hear their perspectives, show how Registered Apprenticeships increase opportunities for underserved populations, and bring awareness to other career seekers who may be interested in becoming apprentices.
+The Apprentice Trailblazer Initiative creates a national network of diverse apprentices and apprenticeship graduates (graduates) of all ages and backgrounds to feature their stories and hear their perspectives, show how Registered Apprenticeships increase opportunities for underserved populations, and bring awareness to other career seekers who may be interested in becoming apprentices.

 Alongside the U.S. Department of Labor (DOL), Apprentice Trailblazers will join a national movement to expand, diversify, modernize, and strengthen Registered Apprenticeship across America.
 Learn more about the Apprentice Trailblazer Initiative in this blog post from Employment and Training Administration Principal Deputy Assistant Secretary Brent Parton.